Nheko-Reborn/blurhash/README.md

 ## Build Requirements

-- A C++17 compiler, specifically with support for parsing integers via `std::from_chars` and some other smaller features.
+- A C++20 compiler, specifically with support for parsing integers via `std::from_chars`, `std::numbers::pi_v` and some other smaller features.
 - The meson build system, if you don't want to embed the library into your project.

 ## Usage as a library